Geko-X/MHW-Campaign-Expansion/README.md

 * You might need some extra dice and tokens
   * A token for each player's Palico
   * Some d8, d10, d12, and d20 for miscellaneous dice rolls
+* Print'n'Play assets will come eventually.
+These will include custom cards and tokens